zorael/kameloso/README.md

     kameloso | herp
          you | kameloso: 8ball
     kameloso | It is decidedly so
-         you | kameloso: quote zorael This is a quote kameloso | Quote saved.
-(1 on record) you | kameloso: quote zorael
+         you | kameloso: quote you This is a quote kameloso | Quote saved.
+(1 on record) you | kameloso: quote you
     kameloso | zorael | This is a quote you | kameloso: note OfflinePerson Why so offline? kameloso | Note added